groupdocs-parser/GroupDocs.Parser-Products/content/parser/java/extract-hyperlink/epub.en.md

                 return;
             }

-            // Apply options to filter the type of links PageAreaOptions options = new PageAreaOptions(new Rectangle(new Point(380, 90), new Size(150, 50)));
+            // Apply options to filter links
+            PageAreaOptions options = new PageAreaOptions(new Rectangle(new Point(380, 90), new Size(150, 50)));

             // Use the parser to get hyperlink data